-If you’ve just become a contractor / freelancer or even been one for a while, there’s a good chance you will be earning more money than if you were a permanent employee, which after all is only fair bearing in mind the less secure nature of your profession.
+If you have just started your contracting journey, or have been contracting for years, you will probably be earning more money than if you were a permanent employee.
+This makes up for the nature of your profession.

-Additionally, your finances are probably a little more complex, and whereas a permanent employee, whatever that means these days (I don’t think the term ‘permanent employee’ really exists anymore), you could probably benefit from the services of an Independent Financial Advisor (IFA).
+Additionally, your finances are probably more complex, meaning that you could benefit from the services of an Independent Financial Advisor (IFA).

-Sitting down with an IFA makes all kinds of sense especially as a contractor or freelancer; they will review your current financial situation and help you to achieve the financial goals you have set yourself, whether that be to retire early, build a tax efficient nest egg or provide additional levels of security for yourself and your family.
+Sitting down and talking things through with an IFA is worth doing; they will review your current financial situation and help you to achieve the financial goals you have set yourself, whether that be to retire early, build a tax-efficient nest egg or provide additional levels of security for yourself and your family.

-Contractor Pensions – did you know that if you have a limited company your company could be making pensions contributions on your behalf?
-Having your company pay into a pension can be a highly tax efficient way to make payments.
+Did you know that if you are a limited company director, your company could be making pension contributions on your behalf?
+Having your company pay into a pension can be a highly tax-efficient way to make payments.
 You can invest money directly from the company bank account into your pension.
-By doing this you avoid paying the income tax you would have paid if the money went into your net salary.
-In addition you will reduce NI contributions.
-So for every £100 that is invested in your pension, you pay £46.20 and the taxman contributes up to £53.80.